OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 Office Scripts errors fall into one of two categories:

-1. Compile-time errors or warnings.
+* Compile-time errors or warnings.
-1. Runtime error.
+* Runtime errors.

 ### Compile-time errors